glaParaBio/apollo-synteny-example/docs/prepare_data.md

 # Prepare reference annotation

-Get gff3 files and remove non-CDS records with the same ID
+Get gff3 files and keep only feature types of interest (see also Apollo3 issue [#577](https://github.com/GMOD/Apollo3/issues/577) about non-CDS records with the same ID):

 ```
 for url in \